Ecryptic-exe/Poopenguin/Pooping Penguin/README.md

 # Poop Pengin (vto bot)

-A Discord bot originally written as a single ~1000-line `vto.py`, now split into cogs by responsibility.
 Every user-facing command works both as a `!`-prefixed text command and as a `/` slash command (see [`COMMANDS.md`](COMMANDS.md) for the full list and the couple of exceptions).